the-prototypist/InfoSec-Resources/README.md

 - [Services](https://github.com/neonghost-io/InfoSec-Resources/blob/main/README.md#services)
 - [Miscellaneous](https://github.com/neonghost-io/InfoSec-Resources/blob/main/README.md#miscellaneous)

-Therein, with the exception of the Collections, Structured Education & Labs, and News sections which remain at the top, each section will be presented in alphabetical order.
+Therein, with the exception of the Collections, Training & Labs, and News sections which remain at the top, each section will be presented in alphabetical order.

 # Education
 These links lead to learning material so that you can become more educated in the subjects therein.